Confidentiality of and Access to Student Records Policy

 - A student serving on a committee; or

-- A student assisting another school official in fulfilling his/her professional responsibilities.
+- A student assisting another school official in fulfilling their professional responsibilities.

 Responsibilities of University Officials